wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-hardware.md

    Get $25 Off Your Purchase of $100 or more: https://micro.center/b04f

    <a target="_blank" href="https://www.youtube.com/watch?v=ykTlNf1TXO0">VIDEO</a>: "Raspberry Pi 5 setup | Full Tutorial for Beginners (2025)"

+## Alternatives

+Instead of Raspberry Pi, consider other Mini PCs:
+   * Zima board $200
+   * Intel N100

+## Setup accessories

+* Power chord with a switch
+* UPS (Uninterruptable Power Supply) for clean power to avoid brown-outs that destroy electronics

+* USB keyboard
+* Mouse

+* cable - <a target="_blank" href="https://www.adafruit.com/product/2881">$4.95 from Adafruit</a> connects the 3.5 mm male plug to RCA composite plugs on older TVs.

 ## Add-ons: